Contributor Guide

 The kinds of stories I'm looking for:

-• Crack open a revenue stream that's hard to tackle by giving us insider details of something you did to make money
+• Crack open ONE revenue stream that's hard to tackle by giving us insider details of something you did to make money

 • Give us a new way to think about our own business model within the context of our current times

-• Help us learn how to make money by teaching us a repeatable strategy (with evidence and examples)
+• Help us learn how to make money by teaching us one repeatable strategy (with evidence and examples)

 • Inspire us with unconventional lifestyles of entrepreneurs